“One stick cannot cook a meal or build a fence?”

 Our vision is to create a high academic program of interdisciplinary study on the fundamentals of the Hmong identity, the places and the people who have made us what we are today as a vibrant community of diverse perspectives

-In line with the mission of Concordia University, the Center for Hmong Studies believes in preparing students for dedicated service to God and Humanity.
-Concordia University has played an important role in the welcoming of the Hmong community to higher education.
+In line with the mission of Concordia University, the Center for Hmong Studies believes in preparing students for thoughtful and informed living with dedicated service to God and Humanity.
+Over the years, Concordia University has played an important role in the welcoming of the Hmong community to higher education.
 The Center for Hmong Studies will work to make Concordia University the University of Choice for Hmong and non-Hmong students and scholars interested in the field of Hmong Study.

 - Through our teaching, we will make accessible Hmong history, culture, language, and people.